cmajor-lang/docs/docs/PatchFormat/main.md

 #### Known limitations

-- Currently, `PatchConnection` is effectively a singleton / the app is limited to a single instance.
-This is due to the current mechanism used by the runtime to invoke callbacks, and it will only notify the most recently created instance about changes.
-However, multiple instances can be used to communicate from the GUI to the runtime.
-More sophisticated abstractions can be built client-side to work around these limitations, allowing for multiple listeners etc.
 - The annotations are currently the raw annotations as written in the cmajor source file, and therefore do not contain the default properties picked by the C++ runtime
-- The patch player and plugins will only process input values for parameter and timeline related input endpoints

 ## Playing a Patch